Setting up your rakeback

 Effective rake is the real rake you actually pay in practice.
 And it isn't necessarily equal to the 7% advertised by the room.

 Why?
-Because, as we saw in the previous chapter, out of the €9.30 that's supposed to be "redistributed", a share is actually reserved for the big multipliers (x1000, x2500, x10000) that you'll probably never hit at your volume.
+Because, as we saw in the previous chapter, out of the €9.30 supposedly "redistributed", a share is in fact reserved for the big multipliers (x1000, x2500, x10000) that you'll probably never hit at your volume.
 That share, you won't see it come back into your bankroll.
-In practice, it behaves like additional rake: money that goes out and never comes back.
+Effectively, it behaves like extra rake: money that goes out and never comes back.

 Bottom line: your effective rake can climb to 10%, 12%, sometimes more, depending on your room and your volume.
 And it's this value, not the advertised 7%, that truly weighs on your earnings.